SaiM1710/troy-banks-audit/README.md

 3. Review — verify extracted values against the original bill side-by-side, edit anything that's wrong
 4. Save — commit corrected data to a SQLite database with auto-managed customer and provider records
 5. Query — ask plain-English questions or run pre-built analytics over the bills database
+6. Anomaly Detection - using Machine Learning model to flag any anomoalies that exist.
+7. UI Dashboard - interactive dashboard that help non-technical user to interact with the data.

 The system is designed for auditors who aren't developers — every action is a button click, every error has a plain-English message, and corrections to extracted data can be made directly in the UI.